Skip to main content

 Key properties of a for_each step include:

 • from: A templated expression that defines the list of items to iterate over.
 This can be any JSON array.
-If needed you can use templating functions like split(), slice(), and json_encode() to transform outputs from previous steps into the required format.
+If your source is plain text output, use templating functions like split(), slice(), and json_encode() to transform it into an array.

 • for_each.value: Inside the for_each loop, this variable holds the current item being processed in the iteration.